enkidevs/curriculum/lua/roblox-studio/events-application/events-application-iii.md

 ---

 ## Content
 In Roblox, **what gives an avatar functionality** is the special object: `Humanoid`.
 This allows a player to walk, move, and interact.
-We'll need to access this object in the model and **set the character health to 0** to perfom the kill action.
+We'll need to access this object in the model and **set the character health to 0** to perform the kill action.

 > FindFirstChild() is a function used to determine whether a child exists.
 In this case, the child is Humanoid, and the parent is the player's avatar.